brianSalk/combinatorics/README.md

 # combinatorics
 A python library of various useful combinatorics functions and classes.
+## How to use
+to import functions, use `from combinatorics import functions` or `from combinatorics.functions import *`
+to import functions, use `from combinatorics import triangles` or `from combinatorics.triangles import *`
+functions contains common combinatorics functions and triagles contains triagles like pascals triangle,
+which allows you to do some calculations more efficiently
 # FUNCTIONS
 ## P
 ### P(n,r): count permutations of size r that can be made from n distinct items.